SAP/odata-vocabularies/UI.md

 The calculation is done by comparing a value to the threshold values relevant for the specified improvement direction.

-For improvement direction `Target`, the criticality is calculated using all four threshold values.
+For improvement direction `Target`, the criticality is calculated using both low and high threshold values.
 It will be
+  - Positive if the value is greater than or equal to AcceptanceRangeLowValue and lower than or equal to AcceptanceRangeHighValue
-  - Positive if the value is greater than or equal to ToleranceRangeLowValue and lower than or equal to ToleranceRangeHighValue
+  - Neutral if the value is greater than or equal to ToleranceRangeLowValue and lower than AcceptanceRangeLowValue OR greater than AcceptanceRangeHighValue and lower than or equal to ToleranceRangeHighValue
   - Critical if the value is greater than or equal to DeviationRangeLowValue and lower than ToleranceRangeLowValue OR greater than ToleranceRangeHighValue  and lower than or equal to DeviationRangeHighValue
-  - Negative if the value is lower than DeviationRangeLowValue and greater than DeviationRangeHighValue
+  - Negative if the value is lower than DeviationRangeLowValue or greater than DeviationRangeHighValue

 For improvement direction `Minimize`, the criticality is calculated using the high threshold values.
 It is
+  - Positive if the value is lower than or equal to AcceptanceRangeHighValue
-  - Positive if the value is lower than or equal to ToleranceRangeHighValue
+  - Neutral if the value is  greater than AcceptanceRangeHighValue and lower than or equal to ToleranceRangeHighValue
   - Critical if the value is greater than ToleranceRangeHighValue and lower than or equal to DeviationRangeHighValue
   - Negative if the value is greater than DeviationRangeHighValue

 For improvement direction `Maximize`, the criticality is calculated using the low threshold values.
 It is
+  - Positive if the value is greater than or equal to AcceptanceRangeLowValue
-  - Positive if the value is greater than or equal to ToleranceRangeLowValue
+  - Neutral if the value is less than AcceptanceRangeLowValue and greater than or equal to ToleranceRangeLowValue
   - Critical if the value is lower than ToleranceRangeLowValue and greater than or equal to DeviationRangeLowValue
   - Negative if the value is lower than DeviationRangeLowValue

+Thresholds are optional.
+For unassigned values, defaults are determined in this order:
+  - For Deviation, an omitted LowValue translates into the smallest possible number (-INF), an omitted HighValue translates into the largest possible number (+INF)
+  - For Tolerance, an omitted LowValue will be initialized with DeviationLowValue, an omitted HighValue will be initialized with DeviationHighValue
+  - For Acceptance, an omitted LowValue will be initialized with ToleranceLowValue, an omitted HighValue will be initialized with ToleranceHighValue

 Property|Type|Description
 :-------|:---|:----------
-ImprovementDirection|[ImprovementDirectionType](#ImprovementDirectionType)|Describes in which direction the value improves ToleranceRangeLowValue|PrimitiveType|Lowest value that is considered positive ToleranceRangeHighValue|PrimitiveType|Highest value that is considered positive DeviationRangeLowValue|PrimitiveType|Lowest value that is considered critical
+ImprovementDirection|[ImprovementDirectionType](#ImprovementDirectionType)|Describes in which direction the value improves AcceptanceRangeLowValue|PrimitiveType|Lowest value that is considered neutral AcceptanceRangeHighValue|PrimitiveType|Highest value that is considered neutral ToleranceRangeLowValue|PrimitiveType|Lowest value that is considered positive ToleranceRangeHighValue|PrimitiveType|Highest value that is considered positive DeviationRangeLowValue|PrimitiveType|Lowest value that is considered critical